fenago/machine-learning/lab_guides/lab_7.md

 best determines the label, and iterating over this step.

 - There are several ways to tell if a feature determines the label best.
-The two that we learn in this chapter are accuracy and Gini impurity index.
+The two that we learn in this lab are accuracy and Gini impurity index.

 - Gini impurity index measures the purity of a set.
 In that way, a set in which every element has the same label has gini impurity index 0.
 A set in which every element has